kowalski-ptr/amazon-bedrock-mcp/README.md

 # Amazon Bedrock Converse API MCP Demo

 This is a demo of Anthropic's open source MCP used with Amazon Bedrock Converse API.
 This combination allows for the MCP to be used with any of the many models supported by the Converse API.
+Video documantation: https://www.youtube.com/watch?v=u6444EjemKo

 ## Prerequisites